 Now, frankly, which is the better method?
-Why is not my vision as good as the vision of those men who attacked me? . .
-California offered to humble the Japanese and Chinese residents, and the President of the United States had to go down on his knees and beg the local authorities to change their tactics.
+Why is not my vision as good as the vision of those men who attacked me? . . who attacked me? . . .
+California offered to humble the Japanese and Chinese residents, and the President of the United States had to go down. on his knees and beg the local authorities to change their tactics.